11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 A lot of renters, particularly new ones, assume a kitchen will come with a microwave, but it’s your responsibility to buy one if you want one.
 The same goes for a dishwasher.
 Of course, a lot of landlords install these appliances to make their apartments more competitive and attract new tenants.

 “Some clients from outside New York are shocked that landlords sometimes do not provide them.
-Sure, they’re present in a lot of apartments, but they come with a price tag and are definitely not a given,” Jeneralczuk says.
+Sure, they’re present in a lot of apartments, but they come with a price tag and are definitely not a given,” Jeneralczuk said.

 3. Air conditioner and installation